Club (weapon)

 A club (also known as a cudgel, baton, bludgeon, truncheon, cosh, nightstick, or impact weapon) is a short staff or stick, usually made of wood, wielded as a weapon or tool since prehistory.
 There are several examples of blunt-force trauma caused by clubs in the past, including at the site of Nataruk in Turkana, Kenya, described as the scene of a prehistoric conflict between bands of hunter-gatherers 10,000 years ago.

 Most clubs are small enough to be swung with one hand, although larger clubs may require the use of two to be effective.
 Various specialized clubs are used in martial arts and other fields, including the law-enforcement baton.
 The military mace is a more sophisticated descendant of the club, typically made of metal and featuring a spiked, knobbed, or flanged head attached to a shaft.

 Examples of cultural depictions of clubs may be found in mythology, where they are associated with strong figures such as Hercules or the Japanese oni, or in popular culture, where they are associated with primitive cultures, especially cavemen.
 Ceremonial maces may also be displayed as a symbol of governmental authority.

+Clubs are not uncommon in European heraldry, in which they often represent strength and authority.

+Clubs feature prominently in Spanish-suited playing cards and their derivatives.

 The wounds inflicted by a club are generally known as strike trauma or blunt-force trauma injuries.